gbyat/we-spamfighter/README.md

 - **Log Retention**: Days to keep logs (default: 30)
 - **Keep Data on Uninstall**: Option to preserve data when uninstalling
+- **Enable GitHub Updates**: Optional automatic updates from GitHub releases. **⚠️ Activate at your own risk** - Updates will be installed automatically without additional confirmation.
+Disabled by default for security.

 ### 3. Contact Form 7 Integration